Where are they now? - Trevor Horn

 Modern

-Horn's latest album is Echoes – Ancient & Modern (trailer),
+Horn's most recetn solo album was Echoes – Ancient & Modern,

 orchestral covers of older material, some that Horn worked on at the